OptimalBits/ground/Readme.md

 Ground depends on the following external libraries: Curl, Socket.io and Underscore or LoDash.

 Ground is provided both as a set of typescript classes, and as a javascript AMD module.
 It can be included using script tags or using an [AMD loader](https://github.com/amdjs/amdjs-api/wiki/AMD).
 While it should work with any AMD compatible loader, we recommend [Curl](https://github.com/cujojs/curl) since it is already a required dependency.

+For the server component both [Redis](http://redis.io) and [MongoDB](http://mongodb.org) are required at the moment.

 ##Install